fccn/wt-translate/README.md

 ### Locale folder

-The Makefile inside the locale folder prepares the content to be processed by xgettex and calls xgettext to builds the .po and .mo files.
+The Makefile inside the locale folder prepares the content to be processed by xgettex and calls xgettext to build the .po and .mo files.
 It is configured to work inside the **locale** directory, looks for php code on **[project_root]/app** folder and the parsed twig templates on **[project_root]/cache**.

 The header.po file is the base file for generating the individual .po files for each language.
-This file must be locate in the root of the **locale** folder.
+This file must be located in the **locale** folder.

 The locale folder also holds the translation files.
 Each language must have its own content folder.
 The folder must be named with the country ID (i.e pt_PT).
-Inside each language folder there must be following structure:
+Each language folder must have following structure:

 - **[country ID]/**
  - **files/** - location for document translations